The trials and tribulations of

 Mixed planting and box:

 Most good garden centres will also sell the above and can provide you with an excellent variety of plants for hanging baskets and pots, but I think it’s worth choosing somewhere that is also a nursery.
 I’m lucky to have several garden centres locally but, for what it’s worth, my preferred one is Aylett’s Nursery.
-They are a family firm and specialist in growing Dahlia, which has earned them many Chelsea golds over the years.
+They are a family firm and are specialists in growing Dahlia, which has earned them many Chelsea golds over the years.

 Of course…any other plant I can cram in the gaps.